IBM-Cloud/vnf-samples/checkpoint/Checkpoint-Adding Management Server License/Steps for adding the management server licence.md

 ﻿Go to <https://usercenter.checkpoint.com/> and create an account.
+After login to Checkpoint.

+Go to Assets/Info and Create Account.

 ![Alt_Text](images/Picture1.png?raw=true "Optional Title")